THE SAMUEL BRONFMAN FOUNDATION PEOPLEEDGAR M. BRONFMAN, FOUNDER

 Until June 2007, Mr. Bronfman also served as President of the World Jewish Congress (WJC), an international federation of Jewish communities and organizations whose primary goal is to preserve and foster the worldwide unity of the Jewish people.
 Working with the WJC, he advocated for the release of the Prisoners of Zion from the USSR and convinced Pope John Paul II that the establishment of a Carmelite convent near Auschwitz would be an affront to Jews worldwide.
 In 1998, Mr. Bronfman succeeded in winning restitution for Holocaust victims whose assets had been held in Swiss banks.
 He had also served as President of the World Jewish Restitution Organization, which is devoted to the return of property and wealth owned by Jews who perished in the Holocaust.

 In 1999, President Clinton recognized Mr. Bronfman's philanthropic efforts by awarding him the Presidential Medal of Freedom, the United States' highest civilian honor.
 Mr. Bronfman also received the Chevalier de la Legion d'Honneur by the government of France and the Justice Louis D. Brandeis Award of the 85th National Convention of the Zionist Organization of America.
 In addition, Mr. Bronfman held honorary doctoral degrees from various institutions of higher learning, including Tel Aviv University, New York University, the Hebrew University of Jerusalem, McGill University, and Williams College.

 Born in 1929 in Montreal, Canada to the late Saidye Rosner Bronfman and the late Samuel Bronfman, Mr. Bronfman became a naturalized U.S. citizen in 1959.
 Mr. Bronfman is survived by his wife, Jan Aronson, his seven children and twenty-four grandchildren

 ADAM R. BRONFMAN, PRESIDENT

-As Managing Director of The Samuel Bronfman Foundation, Adam R. Bronfman is committed to promoting learning, outreach and pluralism through his Jewish philanthropy.
+As President of The Samuel Bronfman Foundation, Adam R. Bronfman is committed to promoting learning, outreach and pluralism through his Jewish philanthropy.
 As a member of Hillel’s International Board of Governors, he has visited numerous Hillels in North America and has been a major catalyst behind the growth of Hillels internationally.
 He chaired the 2004 Lay Leadership Hillel Conference and is the former chairman and current board member of the UC Santa Barbara Hillel Support Foundation.